 The Nevada Department of Wildlife (NDOW) is the department in the Nevada state executive branch that enforces the state's wildlife laws and regulations.
 The NDOW is overseen by the Nevada Board of Wildlife Commissioners.

-Nevada's latest plan regarding mountain lion management appears to be their Predation Management Plan Fiscal Year 2014.
-It appears that a new plan is issued each fiscal year by the NDOW Game Division.
+NRS 502.253 (AB 291) was signed into law May 31, 2001.
+This legislation created an additional hunting application processing fee ($3) for all game tags to be used by NDOW for costs related to killing predatory wildlife.
+Mountain lions are managed through various subprojects as part of this program.
+Nevada's latest plan appears to be their Predation Management Plan Fiscal Year 2016.
+It appears that a new plan is issued each fiscal year by the NDOW Game Division, and posted here.
 The plan is required by commission policy and makes recommendations to guide commission policies.

 Hunting of mountain lions is allowed year-round in the State of Nevada.
 Officially, March 1 is the date when mountain lion hunting season begins, and February 28 is when the season closes if the state's mountain lion quotas have not already been met.
 The regulations governing "recreational" hunting of mountain lions specify 118 wildlife management units organized into 29 management areas.
 Nevada allows hunters to purchase two lion tags per year.